-Regulatory capture theory
+Regulatory Capture Theory

-According to the regulatory capture theory, regulation is not created in order to serve the public interest, but in order to serve the interest of interest groups.
-Interest groups influence politicians through different benefits, such as voters, campaign finance, bribery, and others (Boehm 2007; Carrigan 2013; Dal Bó 2006; Laffont and Tirole 1991).
-In return, the politicians provide the interest groups with their desired regulation, such as subsidies, entry barriers, price control (Mitchell and Munger 1991; Stigler 1971), forcing consumers to purchase products or services (Grossman and Helpman 1996; Peltzman 1976), and more.
+According to regulatory capture theory, regulation is not created to serve the public interest but to serve the interests of interest groups.
+Interest groups use different methods to influence politicians, such as voters, campaign finance, and bribery (Boehm 2007; Carrigan 2013; Dal Bó 2006; Laffont and Tirole 1991).
+In return, politicians provide interest groups with their desired regulation in the form of subsidies, entry barriers, or price control (Mitchell and Munger 1991; Stigler 1971), forcing consumers to purchase certain products or services (Grossman and Helpman 1996; Peltzman 1976).

-Regulatory formation can be described as an economic process of supply and demand, where interest groups have a demand for the regulation and they are willing to pay for it, and politicians have a regulation to offer by virtue of their ability to create one, which they are willing to sell at the maximum price (Posner 1974; Stigler 1971).
-According to a definition provided by Carpenter and Moss (2014), in their book "Preventing Regulatory Capture", in order to "diagnose" capture in an industry, one must identify a change in the policy from an action in favor of the public interest to another special interest of the industry, and in addition, to show both intention and action on part of the industry or interest groups, in chase of this change in policy.
-The current study adopts this definition, but in addition, the analysis of the interviews makes it possible to detect a casual correlation between the change of policy and the activities of the actors.
+Regulatory formation can be described as an economic process of supply and demand, where interest groups have a demand for regulation and are willing to pay for it, and politicians are able to create regulation, which they sell at the maximum price (Posner 1974; Stigler 1971).
+According to the definition provided by Carpenter and Moss (2014), in order to “diagnose” capture in an industry, one must (1) identify a change in policy from an action in favor of the public interest to one in line with a special interest of the industry, and (2) show intention and action on the part of the industry or interest groups in pursuit of this change in policy.
+The current study adopts this definition, but the analysis of the interviews also makes it possible to detect a casual connection between the change in policy and the activities of the actors.

-Regulatory capitalism
+Regulatory Capitalism

-Although, according to some perceptions, we live in the “age of deregulation” (Levi-Faur 2010, 3), in fact, contrary to the expectations and to the rhetoric used in various social contexts, regulation is increasingly used.
-The economy crisis in 2008 created a trend of increasing regulation as a tool to monitor the economic market (Levi-Faur 2010).
+Although, according to some perceptions, we live in an “age of deregulation” (Levi-Faur 2010, 3), contrary to expectations and to the rhetoric used in various social contexts, regulation is increasingly common.
+The economic crisis of 2008 started a trend for regulation as a tool for monitoring the economic market (Levi-Faur 2010).

-The term "Regulatory Capitalism" is based on the neo-liberal economic approach (Carrapico and Ferrand 2017).
-At the same time, theoretical neo-liberal ideas significantly differ from their actual application, which is describe as "actually existing neoliberalism" (Cahill 2015; Vogel 1996).
-In practice, instead of the expected deregulation process, one can notice a process of re-regulation, in which regulatory bodies and agencies are proliferating, both quantitatively and in terms of responsibilities given to them (Braithwaite 2008; Levy-Faur and Jordana 2005).
-Therefore, due to the significant increase in the existence of non-state regulation, a large number of authors propose to refer to this process as "regulatory capitalism" (Carrapico and Farrand 2017; Braithwaite 2008; Levy-Faur and Jordana 2005; Cahill 2015).
+The term regulatory capitalism is derived from the neoliberal economic approach (Carrapico and Farrand 2017).
+Theoretical neoliberal ideas differ significantly from their application, which has been described as “actually existing neoliberalism” (Cahill 2015; Vogel 1996).
+In practice, instead of the expected deregulation, one can notice a process of re-regulation, in which regulatory bodies and agencies proliferate, both quantitatively and in terms of the responsibilities given to them (Braithwaite 2008; Levi-Faur and Jordana 2005).
+Therefore, due to the significant increase in the existence of non-state regulation, many authors have proposed that this process be referred to as regulatory capitalism (Carrapico and Farrand 2017; Braithwaite 2008; Levi-Faur and Jordana 2005; Cahill 2015).

-Regulatory Capitalism provides a general framework for understanding processes such as the growing role of the private sector in the division of labor between the private and public sectors (Carrapico and Farrand 2017).
-In the background of occurring privatization processes, the formation of independent regulatory bodies is perceived as necessary (Braithwaite 2008).
-Although the private sector, traditionally, is not included in the list of regulatory bodies, it is taking an increasing role in this re-regulation process, by encouraging state and regulatory agencies regulation, especially in technology and information-based industries (Carrapico and Farrand 2017).
+Regulatory capitalism provides a general framework for understanding the growing role of the private sector in the division of labor between the public and private sectors (Carrapico and Farrand 2017).
+Against a backdrop of privatization processes, the formation of independent regulatory bodies is perceived as necessary (Braithwaite 2008).
+Although the private sector has traditionally not been included in the list of regulatory bodies, it plays an increasing role in the re-regulation process by encouraging regulation by state and regulatory agencies, especially in the technology and information-based industries (Carrapico and Farrand 2017).

-Another theory used in the current study to analyze the relationship between the private and public sectors is the multiple-streams framework (Kingdon 1995).
-Therefore, the following section briefly presents this theory.
+Another theory used in the current study to analyze the relationship between the private and public sectors is the multiple streams framework (Kingdon 1995), which is briefly presented in Section 2.5.

-2.5 Kingdon's Multiple Streams Framework
+2.5 Kingdon’s Multiple Streams Framework